-Generally the US has been a strong supporter of the R2P norm in a UN context, and (as will be noted in the discussion below of "R2P as an Institutional Catalyst") has played a leading role in developing early warning and response preparedness, and nuanced military response strategies, that have been useful models for other states.
-The only really frustrating aspect of the US commitment, from an R2P norm entrepreneurship perspective, is the deliberate decision of the Obama administration to refrain, other than in an in-house UN context, from actually using "responsibility to protect" terminology: the main privately stated reason being a domestic political one, viz. not to stir up those many forces in the country deeply sceptical of any terms associated with national or international legal obligations.
-Those of a more sceptical cast of mind might be minded to think it another example of something not made in the US not existing.
-Either way, it does not do much to enhance the visibility and stature of a norm which senior US policymakers well understand is in the US, as well as global, interest to promote.
+Generally the United States has been a strong supporter of the R2P norm in a UN context, and (as will be noted in the discussion later of 'R2P as an Institutional Catalyst') has played a leading role in developing early warning and response preparedness, and nuanced military response strategies, that have been useful models for other states.
+The only really frustrating aspect of the US commitment, from an R2P norm entrepreneurship perspective, is the deliberate decision of the Obama administration to refrain, other than in an in-house UN context, from actually using 'responsibility to protect' terminology: the main privately stated reason being a domestic political one, namely, not to stir up those many forces in the country deeply sceptical of any terms associated with national or international legal obligations.
+Those of a more sceptical cast of mind might be minded to think it another example of something not made in the United States not existing.
+Either way, it does not do much to enhance the visibility and stature of a norm which senior US policy-makers well understand is in their interest, as well as the global interest, to promote.